 These headphones stand out for noise-cancellation and comfort.
 Nice sound range, slick wireless design, and up to 35 hours of battery life.
 Eleven levels of noise-cancellation can be controlled by app.
 Connects via Bluetooth but works with wired cable as well.

 Noise-cancellation can feel uncomfortable at high levels.
 Pricey.

 Cancel up to 90% of ambient noise.
 Wireless design allows for 40 hours of non-stop play time in active noise-cancelling mode.
 Bonus points for the BassUp feature, which music lovers rave about.
 Bluetooth-compatible with smartphones, tablets, and PCS.

 Can't charge and listen at the same time.
 Hinge points feel creaky and stiff.

-Technology has changed our lives in some pretty big ways – nowadays, it’s hard to imagine leaving the house without at least a few of our most important gadgets.
+Technology has changed lives in some pretty big ways – nowadays, it’s hard to imagine leaving the house without at least a few important gadgets.
 New tech categories are sprouting up out of nowhere; ten years ago, no one had ever heard of a smartwatch, and now you see them everywhere you go.
 But there’s one tech category that’s remained essential all along: headphones.